Anunth-R/Fast-Robots/lab1.md

 ## Sending Messages with an Array

-Instead of continuously sending messages, another method of data transmission is to populate an array with a bunch of messages and then loop through the array and transmit those messages.
+Another method of data transmission is to populate an array with a bunch of messages and then send them.
 To do this, I defined a global array with 50 slots called time_stamps.
 I then populated this array with timestamps and then sent them to Python.
 All 50 messages were sent in around 1ms indicating a much faster data transfer rate.

 On the Arduino side: